spino327/myjam-spark/README.md

 Since I used the cartesian product this operation takes a lot of time and memory.

+**Disclaimer:** I couldn't get a solution (output file) for the top 5 most similar users, unfortunately my computer couldn't handle the size of the cartesian product.

 ## Results

 You can find the results in CSV format located at the folder 'answers':